jkanschik/learning-lean/differentialGeometry/manifolds.md

 : `ContMDiffAt I I' n f x` is the proposition that the function `f: M → N` is `n`-times differentiable at `x`.
 It is the same proposition as `ContMDiffWithinAt I I' n f Set.univ x`.

 [ContMDiffOn](https://leanprover-community.github.io/mathlib4_docs/Mathlib/Geometry/Manifold/ContMDiff/Defs.html#ContMDiffOn)
 : `ContMDiffOn I I' n f s` is the proposition that the function `f: M → N` is `n`-times differentiable at all points in the set s.
+Similar to `ContMDiffAt`, this is expressed in terms of `ContMDiffWithinAt` as `∀ x ∈ s, ContMDiffWithinAt I I' n f s x`.

 [ContMDiff](https://leanprover-community.github.io/mathlib4_docs/Mathlib/Geometry/Manifold/ContMDiff/Defs.html#ContMDiff)
 : `ContMDiff I I' n f` is the proposition that the function `f: M → N` is `n`-times differentiable at all points in `M`.
+Again, this is based on `ContMDiffAt` as `∀ (x : M), ContMDiffAt I I' n f x` and hence proven by `ContMDiffWithinAt`.

 ### The space of all differentiable functions